POLICIES & PROCEDURES

 g) To follow the regulations of Health & Safety at Work Act 1974 and any other relevant legislation.

-The International School Of Screen Acting has drawn up its own Student Charter to summarize the standards that you can expect as a student taking the screen-acting course with us and to set out your responsibilities.
+The International School Of Screen Acting has drawn up its own Student Charter to summarise the standards that you can expect as a student taking the screen-acting course with us and to set out your responsibilities.
 Although the school’s Student Charter provides a set of benchmarks, it is not a contractual document between students and the school.

 The Schools commitment to standards:

 The International School Of Screen Acting’s commitment to quality in teaching, assessment and student support is currently being established.
 The school offers a comprehensive curriculum, designed to meet students’ vocational needs.
 The school believes in equal opportunities for all.
 It is open to every section of the community regardless of background or circumstance, and it makes every effort to create conditions in which all students can participate fully and equally in school activities.

 a) To give you clear and accurate information about the course you are training on.

 b) To offer you individual guidance about your development and progress by providing end of module reports.